top of page

 When are fall scores released?

-October 20th; November 17th, December 15th.
+October 18th; November 15th, December 20th.
 Other schools will allow students to change their test-optional status but only until the credentials deadline.
 For example, the University of South Carolina has a 10/15 application deadline and an 11/1 credentials deadline so October scores will be the only fall scores looked at for early action at that school.

 What other content will showcase my drive, intiative and intellectual curiosity

 How you perform on one test does not define you as a student.
-However, if you choose not to use that tool in your aresenal, be sure you have other content to showcase these traits that colleges are looking for in successful students.
+However, if you choose not to use that tool in your arsenal, be sure you have other content to showcase these traits that colleges are looking for in successful students.
 Shallow participation in clubs need not apply when dealing with selective schools.

 Am I applying to a limited enrollment program or selective major?